atom-morgan/my-portfolio/_posts/2018-03-13-start-small.markdown

 layout: post
 excerpt: >-
   The biggest error people make when building a new habit is to go from 0 to 100 overnight.
+description: >-
+  The biggest error people make when building a new habit is to go from 0 to 100 overnight.
 ---

 I've previously shared some tactics I use to <a href="http://atom-morgan.github.io/learning-and-motivation" target="_blank">motivate myself to learn</a>.
 I thought I'd take some time to add some more detail to one of those sections, "Start small and show up", which is a tactic I used when writing my book, <a href="http://www.angulartutorial.org/" target="_blank">*The Angular Tutorial*</a>, which is scheduled to be released next month.